mikewesthad/phaser-tiled-hull/README.md

 ```
 ├── src/
     ├── example/                    ES6 example of how to use the library
     └── phaser-tiled-hull/          ES6 source for the library
 ├── public/                         The babel transpiled example code
-├── dist/                           The transpiled library
+└── dist/                           The transpiled library and source maps
     ├── phaser-tiled-hull.js        Transpiled
     └── phaser-tiled-hull.minjs     Transpiled and minified
 ```